A Historical Overview of Quality Initiatives at SwedishAmerican

 SAH Home Health begins a "Continuity of Care" TQM team so that patients see four or fewer different nurses during their stay.

-SAH hosts JCAHO survey, which results in complete and successful accreditation for next three years.
+SAH hosts the Joint Commission survey, which results in complete and successful accreditation for next three years.

 SAH Chronic Obstructive Pulmonary Disease (COPD) Clinical Pathway begins.